noahschoenthal/CBN/README.md

 # Create Branch Name
-This will refactor/recreate your userstory name to a clean and usable branchname.
+CBN refactors/recreates the userstory name into a great branchname.

 **Currently searching some contributors**

 *Interested?
 Write me an mail, I reply within one hour*

 - thebranchname@gmail.com